 - but this technique should (in theory) be permitted only if the modifications are so numerous as to affect the clarity of the copies mentioned above (Directives H-III 2.3);

-- the re-filing of fully retyped parts should not normally be allowed, as verification that there is no unsupported and "hidden" addition can be extremely time-consuming and tedious (T113 / 92);
+- the re-filing of fully retyped parts would normally not be allowed, as verification that there is no unsupported and "hidden" addition can be extremely time-consuming and tedious (T113 / 92);

 - thus handwritten modifications should normally be prohibited.

 It is not possible to "file" new claims simply by stating that claims 1 and 7 are merged (T1480 / 12).